OpenGeoScales/Management/README.md

 # Short presentation

 OpenGeoScales is a collaborative open data platform providing free access to qualified, harmonized and normalized geospatial open data sources and analytics on various scales.
-OpenGeoScales adress environmental topics and it aims at providing certified data and accesible knowledge in climate change issues: GHG emissions, energy, pollution, deforastation, waste...
+OpenGeoScales adress environmental topics and it aims at providing certified data and accesible knowledge in climate change issues: GHG emissions, energy, natural hazards, pollution, deforastation, waste...

 # Why?